Synthetixio/synthetix/docs/worksheet.md

 ???
 "Potential Vulnerabilities To Investigate"
     * [ ] Oracle front-running.
+    * [ ] Issuance ratio non-specificity.
+It adjusts the aggregated ratio, but Synths could depeg independently.
+This particularly affects flavours with relatively smaller market caps.
     * [ ] C-ratio manipulation.
     * [ ] Other levers such as marketing, botting?
     * [ ] Intervention when deployments occur?